telecoda/pico-go-electron/README.md

 [developer guide](./docs/DEV-GUIDE.md)

-Or if your are looking for inspiration check out the [examples](./docs/EXAMPLES.md)
+Or if your are looking for inspiration check out the [examples](./examples/EXAMPLES.md)

 ![image](./docs/images/ebiten-flappy-demo.png)

 # History
+Find a little about the background of this project [here](./docs/HISTORY.md)

 # Standing on the shoulders of giants